Lightsaber: Attractions

 The Jedi Training: Trials of the Temple is a live show where children are selected to learn the teachings of the Jedi Knights, the Force, and the basics of Lightsaber combat to become Padawan learners.
 The show is present at the Rebels stage next to Star Tours – The Adventures Continue attraction at Disney's Hollywood Studios and at the Tomorrowland Terrace at Disneyland.

-Additionally, Star Wars: Galactic Starcruiser has incorporated lightsaber training for each guest aboard the spacecraft during their stay.
-The training is led by the Saja cast members and teaches the fourth form of lightsaber combat, Ataru, to the guests.
-Both lightsabers and shields are used during training since the guests learn to use Ataru to deflect incoming projectiles.
-There is no lightsaber-to-lightsaber combat in this attraction and guests must be at least seven years old to participate.
+Additionally, the now defunct Star Wars: Galactic Starcruiser incorporated lightsaber training for each guest aboard the spacecraft during their stay.
+The training was led by a Saja cast members and taught the fourth form of lightsaber combat, Ataru, to the guests.
+Both lightsabers and shields were used during training since the guests learn to use Ataru to deflect incoming projectiles.
+There was no lightsaber-to-lightsaber combat in the attraction and guests had to be at least seven years old to participate.

 Similar weapons

 The virtual reality rhythm game Beat Saber involves the player using two lightsabers in order to slash a series of oncoming cubes.

 In Kamen Rider Black RX, the main character, Rider RX also known as Kotaro Minami, uses his lightsaber-ish weapon "Revolcane" to fight the Crisis Empire, a terrorist organization.

 In Saban's Masked Rider, the main character, known as Dex Stewart, uses his lightsaber-ish weapon "Electro Saber" to fight Masked Rider's foes.

-In Andor, Luthen Rael's Fondor haulcraft is equipped with two beam emitters that deployed stable and sustained laser bolts not unlike those on a lightsaber.
-These beam weapons were highly effective at slicing enemy starfighters at close range, but they took a relatively long time to charge.
+In Andor, Luthen Rael's Fondor haulcraft is equipped with two beam emitters that deploy stable and sustained laser bolts like those of a lightsaber.
+These beam weapons are highly effective at slicing enemy starfighters at close range, but they take a relatively long time to charge.